Collections Development Policy

-The Gallery does not acquire any object unless the Trustees are satisfied that it can acquire good title to the object in question, and that it has not been acquired in, or exported from, its country of origin (or any intermediate country in which it may have been legally owned) in violation of that country's laws.
+The Gallery does not acquire any object unless the Trustees or Director are satisfied that it can acquire good title to the object in question, and that it has not been acquired in, or exported from, its country of origin (or any intermediate country in which it may have been legally owned) in violation of that country's laws.
 (For the purposes of this paragraph ‘country of origin’ includes the United Kingdom).

 In exceptional cases, disposal may be by sale and the procedures outlined below will be followed.
 In this case the Trustees will not undertake disposal unless it can be demonstrated that all the following exceptional circumstances are met in full: